How to Improve Employee Retention

 Get Your Work Environment And Company Culture

 A comfortable work environment is important to keep the staff happy.
 While people won’t leave just because they don’t like your office, a work environment that is always cold, cramped, or dirty, will soon put people off coming to work every day.
 Make sure your office is kept clean and inviting.
-Make sure every member of your team has enough space to work, and the equipment that they need to work effectively.
+Additionally, ensure that every member of your team has enough space to work, with the appropriate office electronics and equipment that they need to work effectively.

 Company culture is also important.
 Keep yours positive by not keeping hires who are unpleasant to work with.
 You shouldn’t keep on anyone who is difficult, rude, or discriminatory.
 Make your company culture clear by being proactive about hiring people who fit your values.